auriuki/jenkins-docker/README.md

 4. Run application and login

 #### CPU Virtualization
 In order to run docker CPU Virtualization must be enabled.
-You can enable it in BIOS.
+You can enable it in the BIOS.
 Check if virtualization [is enabled](https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization-must-be-enabled)

 ## Build docker image and run